-Though rural, the region was also heavily mined in the past and former mining communities are dotted throughout the area.
-One of these, is Newtongrange, whose Lady Victoria Colliery is now open to the public as the Scottish Mining Museum with a 1625-foot shaft, and a winding tower powered by Scotlands largest steam engine.
-A great place for kids, the visitor centre brings the mine and the local community to life with 'magic helmets', which enable you to go on shift and experience a virtual-reality tour of life below ground.
+A thriving mining area in times gone past, you’ll find former mining communities dotted throughout Midlothian.
+One of these charming villages is Newtongrange, whose Lady Victoria Colliery is open to the public as the National Mining Museum Scotland, complete with a 1,625-foot shaft and a winding tower powered by Scotland’s largest steam engine.
+A great place for kids, the visitor centre brings the mine and the local community to life with 'magic helmets' self-guided tours, which enable you to go on shift and experience a virtual-reality tour of life below ground.

 The Midlothian Snowsports Centre at Hillend is a great place for the whole family to have some fun.
 Spend a few exhilarating hours whizzing down the dry ski slope or have a go on the tubing chutes.
 The slopes are completely artificial so can be enjoyed at any time of year.

 Visit the mysterious, late-Gothic Rosslyn Chapel, which featured prominently in the blockbuster film and book, The Da Vinci Code.
 See the famous Apprentice Pillar in the richly-decorated chapel before popping into the state-of-the-art visitor centre where you can learn more about the building’s history and enjoy a delicious slice of home baking and a drink.
 Afterwards, take a wander through the beautiful Rosslyn Glen and enjoy the sounds of birds in the trees and the babbling river as you meander along the glen’s quiet woodland path.

 There is also the trampoline park RYZE which is a fun family friendly place to go where you can improve your fitness, balance and agility.